pantajoe/vite-plugin-appsignal/README.md

 ## Share config with Appsignal client library

-To correctly work with Appsignal, you need to add a **release** to your project.
+To correctly work with Appsignal, you need to add a **revision** to your project.

-You can expose the release used by `vite-plugin-appsignal` into your application using thge Vite feature of "virtual modules".
+You can expose the revision used by `vite-plugin-appsignal` into your application using thge Vite feature of "virtual modules".

 To do so, you need to add some lines of code: